 The Detective Division has responsibility for the investigation of all serious felony crimes within the City of Meriden.
 There are four units within the Detective Division: Major Crimes Unit, Special Crimes Unit, Crime Suppression Unit and Evidence/ID Unit.
-Detective Lieutenant Mark Walerysiak is a seventeen-year veteran of the department, beginning his career in the Patrol Division.
+Detective Lieutenant Mark Walerysiak is a twenty-year veteran of the department, beginning his career in the Patrol Division.
 He was assigned to Platt High School as the School Resource Officer in 2000, and in 2004 he was promoted to the rank of Detective.
 He became a Detective Sergeant in 2007, when he was put in charge of the Special Crimes Unit.
 In 2011, he was promoted to the rank of Detective Lieutenant where he briefly supervised the Detective Division before accepting a position in the Internal Affairs Unit.
 On July 1, 2013 he resumed command of the Detective Division.
 Detective Lieutenant Walerysiak can be reached by email or phone (203) 630-6285.

 If you have information regarding any current or cold case for the Detective Division, please call (203) 630-6281.
 Email tips or crime information to by clicking here.